pyinstaller/pyinstaller/doc/source/Manual.rst

 Analysis: Finding the Files Your Program Needs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-What does your script need in order to run?
+What other modules and libraries does your script need in order to run?
 (These are sometimes called its "dependencies".)

 To find out, |PyInstaller| finds all the ``import`` statements